-Each of the employment agreements for Messrs.
-McCormick and Salvador defines "termination" to include the unilateral election of the executive to terminate the employment agreement and his employment with TrustCo and Trustco Bank or the executive otherwise experiences a "separation from service" within the meaning of Treasury Department Regulations under Section 409A of the Internal Revenue Code.
+The employment agreement for Mr. McCormick defines "termination" to include the unilateral election of the executive to terminate the employment agreement and his employment with TrustCo and Trustco Bank or the executive otherwise experiences a "separation from service" within the meaning of Treasury Department Regulations under Section 409A of the Internal Revenue Code.